 - Mrs. Columbo follows a similar format.

 - Some episodes of Matlock were like this.
-This viewer was confused, never having seen an inverted mystery before.

 - Monk shifted toward this after its first season.